izaty/BinReader/README.md

-# BinReader
+# What is BinReader?

-This program is called "BinReader" and it is able to generate source code to read binary files by specifying their format.
+BinReader is a Windows program that allows you to generate source code to read binary files by specifying their format.

-Currently, it is only available for Windows and has been developed using Visual C++/MFC.
+# What languages are supported?

+Source code can be genarated in the following languages:

+- C
+- C++
+- C#
+- Java
+- PHP

+## About Endian transformation?

+If you need to read binary files in big endian format on a little endian machine and vice versa, you need to perform Endian transformation.
+It can be implemeted, if necessary.

+# OS

+It has been developed with Visual C++/MFC so is available only on Windows.